-Teams can visit the tutorials section of the VRX website for information about how to customize their WAM-Vs for running simulations locally.
-The same tutorial describes the format of the YAML file used for sensor configuration.
+Teams can visit the tutorials section of the VRX Wiki for information about how to customize their WAM-Vs for running simulations locally.
+The tutorial also describes the format of the YAML file used for sensor configuration.

-During an actual event, teams will need to provide a valid YAML file named sensors.yaml with their sensor configuration.
+During an actual event, teams will need to provide a valid YAML file, named sensors.yaml, with their sensor configuration.